Anurag2293/git-branching/README.md

     ```
     git cherry-pick <Commit1> <Commit2> <...>
     ```
+   - `git cherry-pick` will plop down a commit from anywhere in the tree onto HEAD (as long as that commit isn't an ancestor of HEAD).
-   It's a very straightforward way of saying that you would like to copy a series of commits below your current location (HEAD).
+   - It's a very straightforward way of saying that you would like to copy a series of commits below your current location (HEAD).

 2. **Git Interactive Rebase**
    - We can use interactive rebasing to review a series of commits you're about to rebase.